Laplacian Eigenvectors as Graph Positional Encodings

 Intuition First

-Imagine stretching a rubber graph flat on a table so that connected nodes end up close together and disconnected nodes end up far apart.
-The optimal 1D layout (minimising edge lengths) is exactly the Fiedler vector u₂.
-The optimal 2D layout is (u₂, u₃).
+Imagine stretching a rubber graph flat on a table so that connected nodes end up close together.
+The 1D layout that minimises total squared edge length, subject to being centred and unit-norm so the layout cannot collapse to a point, is exactly the Fiedler vector \(u_2\).
+Adding a second coordinate orthogonal to the first gives \(u_3\).
 These eigenvectors give the graph its natural coordinate system.

 Nodes with similar graph positions get similar Laplacian PE vectors — not because we designed it that way, but because the eigenvectors mathematically encode the graph’s geometry.